aspnet/SignalR-Client-Cpp/README.md

 # ASP.NET Core SignalR C++ Client

-C++ Client for ASP.NET Core SignalR.

-To file issues, go to [aspnet/AspNetCore](https://github.com/aspnet/AspNetCore/issues).

 This project is part of ASP.NET Core.
-You can find samples, documentation and getting started instructions for ASP.NET Core at the [Home](https://github.com/aspnet/home) repo.
+You can find samples, documentation and getting started instructions for ASP.NET Core at https://github.com/aspnet/AspNetCore

+Use https://github.com/aspnet/AspNetCore/issues for issues with this project.